aliencow/generic_scripting/linux/docs_references/linux_comandos.md

-Listar comandos disponibles.
+## Info sobre comandos linux

-You can use compgen
+1. Listar comandos disponibles.
+You can use compgen:

   compgen -c # will list all the commands you could run.

   FYI:

   compgen -a # will list all the aliases you could run. compgen -b # will list all the built-ins you could run. compgen -k # will list all the keywords you could run. compgen -A function # will list all the functions you could run. compgen -A function -abck # will list all the above in one go.

 comandos synology
 https://forum.synology.com/enu/viewtopic.php?t=126516#p464447

-version instalada de linux
+2. version instalada de linux
 uname -r
 uname -a
 cat /proc/version

 <<<<<<< Updated upstream
-* any text
+\* any text
 -r recursive
 -v verbose
 pueden usarse acumuladas. ej -rv (recursive and verbose)